zenkavi/DescribedVsLearned_fmri/preproc/00_aws/aws_notes.md

---> Create template instance using Amazon Linux 2 AMI --> Install software (heudiconv, bidsvalidator, defacing stuff, mriqc, fmriprep, study script repo - DescribedVsLearned_fmri) --> Give access to S3 bucket through IAM role? **This won't be enough to run anything on S3 content.
+--> Create template instance using Amazon Linux 2 AMI --> Install software (heudiconv, bidsvalidator, defacing stuff, mriqc, fmriprep, study script repo - DescribedVsLearned_fmri) --> Give access to S3 bucket through IAM role for testing *only*
+  - **This won't be enough to run anything on S3 content.
 Content would have to be downloaded to the instance to actually do anything with them**
 --> Save current state of instance as AMI
 --> Keep this AMI as fmri-preproc
 --> Data management:
-  - Root is EBS.
+  - Root is EBS. *Do you need/want automated snapshots?*
-  - Testing writes to this.
-When instance is destroyed testing output is destroyed too.
   - When running for all subjects read from and write to S3; with potential intermediate steps like Lustre SCRATCH